tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 detectable by the human eye in most situations.

 Splines can suffer from high variance at the outer range of the predictors.
 To combat this, a natural spline can be used.
-A natural spline is a regression spline with additional boundary constraints that force the function to be linear in the boundary region.
+A [natural spline][glossary-natural-spline] is a regression spline with additional boundary constraints that force the function to be linear in the boundary region.

 There are a variety of methods for choosing the number and location of the knots.
 Because the regression spline is most flexible in regions that contain a